syncfusion-content/uwp-docs/uwp/SfImageEditor/Shapes.md

 ## Resize a shape or text or customView

-You can resize a selected shape, text, or customView using the `ResizableElements` property (e.g.: imageEditor.ResizableElements = Syncfusion.UI.Xaml.ImageEditor.Enums.ImageEditorResizableElements.Shapes represents that shapes(`Rectangle`, `Circle` or `Arrow`) can be resizable.
-Other elements such as Text and CustomView cannot be resizable).
+You can resize a selected shape, text, or customView using the `ResizableElements` property.

+Example: imageEditor.ResizableElements = Syncfusion.UI.Xaml.ImageEditor.Enums.ImageEditorResizableElements.Shapes represents that shapes(`Rectangle`, `Circle` or `Arrow`) can be resizable.
+Other elements such as Text and CustomView cannot be resizable.

 >Note: By default, all the elements are resizable.